TMUniversal/Emoji-Stealer/README.md

     "prefix": ">",
     "owners": "<Your Discord ID>",
-    "userBlacklist": ["<some id>"], // users that cannot use commands "counter": { // persisting counters with countapi.xyz (may need manual creation) "namespace": "",
+    "userBlacklist": ["<some id>"], // users that cannot use commands "counter": { // persisting counters with countapi.xyz (may need manual creation).
+This counts the amount of emojis and profile pictures the bot has successfully uploaded.
+      "namespace": "",
       "emojiKey": "",
       "pfpKey": ""